stevengonsalvez/stevengonsalvez.github.io/_drafts/09-06-2022-terraform-github-actions-oidc.md

+---
+title: Github OIDC with terraform and Azure
+published: false
+description: Securing GitHub Actions with OIDC to create continuous infrastructure on Azure
+tags: 'azure, github actions, terraform, oidc, continuous deployment, cicd'
+cover_image: ./assets/ci.jpg
+canonical_url: null
+---

-# Securing GitHub Actions to create continuous infrastructure
+# Securing GitHub Actions with OIDC to create continuous infrastructure on Azure

 Continuous deployment workflows can deploy and manage lifecycle of cloud infrastructure on Azure, AWS, GCP etc. To do this, workflows would need to authenticate itself against the cloud provider using credentials that can be accessed from GitHub Secrets or an external vault appropriately.
 GitHub OIDC with cloud providers is now available to use, without the complication of credential management.